 We partnered with the Make-A-Wish Foundation to create Ava’s Garden.
 Ava was having trouble maneuvering outside of her home in her wheelchair due to the uneven walkway.
 We replaced the old walkway with a new one, leading to a new play area which included a natural playhouse composed of raised planters and a wood and wire structure to support climbing plants that she could touch and watch grow.
 Courtesy of Chapel Valley Landscape Company

-''My favorite project, and the one I worked the hardest on personally, was the corporate headquarters of Lockheed Martin.
+”My favorite project, and the one I worked the hardest on personally, was the corporate headquarters of Lockheed Martin.
 It was our first large project.
-It took us three months to negotiate getting the job, which was on multiple levels with different planting areas both inside and outside.
+It took us three months to negotiate to get the job, which was on multiple levels with different planting areas both inside and outside.
 Right after that, we had the worst, coldest winter in 100 years.
 Many cold hardy plants died, but we worked through that as well.
 I call it learning by doing.
 We have done the maintenance on the site ever since.
-For me it was a great experience and I was particularly pleased we were able to work it out.''
+For me, it was a great experience and I was particularly pleased we were able to work it out.”

 Keep Your Customers

-The University of Maryland-Moxley Gardens were provided as a donation to the University of Maryland to enhance campus life and create a relaxing place for students and alumni to take solace in.
-We installed the gardens and still provide the maintenance for them.
+The University of Maryland-Moxley Gardens was provided as a donation to the University of Maryland to enhance campus life and create a relaxing place for students and alumni to take solace in.
+We installed the gardens and still provide maintenance for them.
 Photo courtesy of Roger Foley